akasha/akasha/README.md

 to automatically partition the files into different packages based on the originating specification or some other grouping heuristic.

+#### Browser Implementation Differences

+Some APIs that applications are browser-specific and thus not included in the specification.
+Some browsers do not implement the specification exactly.
+The fix is to apply processor stages to adjust the schema to match the way browsers implement the specification.
+This is somewhat error prone as it involves detecting the error and applying the appropriate patch.
+A better solution is to import the browser specific WebIDL source files, detect differences and merge the differences as desired.
+This should be relatively easy for chrome and gecko based browsers that already have publicly available WebIDL files.

 # Contributing

 The project was released as open source so others could benefit from the project.
 We are thankful for any